anubrata/anubrata.github.io/README.md

 ## News

+* Paper on Human-Centered NLP for Fact-Checking is published in a special issue of the IPM (Impact Factor: 6.222) journal.

 * Paper on Explaining Black-box NLP models with Case-based reasoning is accepted in [ACL 2022](https://www.2022.aclweb.org/). [[arxiv](https://arxiv.org/abs/2204.05426)] [[code](https://github.com/anubrata/ProtoTEx)]

 * Paper on Interactive AI for Fact-Checking is accepted in [ACM CHIIR 2022](https://ai.ur.de/chiir2022/)[[arxiv](https://arxiv.org/abs/2202.08901)]